moorepants/tu-delft-promotion/README.rst

 =======

 Midterm committee evaluation, April 24, 2023 (7 years, 8 months as asst. prof; 2 years, 9 months @ TU Delft)
-   It was communicated that I was right on track and that I should request promotion assessment when I "am on speed with publications from TU Delft" and acquired funding for one or two PhD positions.
+   Following the interview, it was communicated that I was right on track and that I should request promotion assessment when I "am on speed with publications from TU Delft" and acquired funding for one or two PhD positions.
 Additionally, it was suggested I have more focus when presenting my research, get to know the organization and way of working in Dutch academia better, to proactively strengthen my leadership, and to take advice from other Americans who have been promoted here.
+Request to go in front of the promotion committee, Monday, May 1, 2023 Following the midterm results, I requested to go before the promotion committee.
+My chair and supervisor agreed and wrote a support letter to the Dean.
+I met with the committee chair and the Dean and they agreed to let me proceed with the interview with the committee.
 Switch to Academic Career Track, 2023
    I had the option to switch tracks and I did (sometime after the midterm) and signed a new permanent contract.